kevinswiber/yaml-rust2/docs/source_mapping.md

 - Source mapping works best with the `PositionTrackedLoader`, which is enabled by the `position_tracked_loader` feature.
 - Position information is most accurate for nodes that have anchor IDs or are part of flow collections.
-- For some node types, only the start position might be available, not the end position.
 - Byte offset information is optional and might not always be available.